vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 #### Metric 2: Semantic Distinctness (Ŝ)

+**Real-World Scenario:** You have a "Payment Service" and an "Order Service".
+Every time you fix a bug in Payment, you also have to update Order.
+Every time you add a feature to Order, Payment needs changes too.
+Are these really separate services?

 **Definition:** The degree of independence from other services, measured by temporal coupling.

+**The Problem:** Services that always change together aren't truly independent.
+They're a distributed monolith masquerading as microservices.

 **Formula:**
 ```